Weighty issue: Inequity raised in women's, men's tourneys - WTMJ

 AP Basketball Writer

 SAN ANTONIO (AP) — The teams had barely landed in Texas when complaints of inequity between the women’s and men’s tournaments roared over social media posts noting the women’s weight training facilities in San Antonio were severely lacking compared to what the men have in Indianapolis.
-Both tournaments field 64 teams.
+The women’s field has 64 teams and the men’s tournament 68.

 In a Twitter post, Stanford sports performance coach for women’s basketball Ali Kershner posted a photo of a single stack of weights next to a training table with sanitized yoga mats, comparing it to pictures of massive facilities for the men with stacks of free weights, dumbbells and squat racks.